Registration Requirements and Terms

 Hold: A restriction placed on a student’s Banner record that prevents them from registering for classes.
 Check for holds under "Registration Status and Holds" in NOVO.

 NOVO: This software system is used to add and drop classes.
 To learn more about using NOVO, visit the How to Register using NOVO page.

 Overload: When a student is approved to register for more credits than is allowed by default.
 For most first-year students, this default maximum is 19 credits.

-Prerequisite: Some courses are only open to students who are taking or have taken another course.
-Pre-requisites are most common for math, science, and language courses.
+Prerequisite: Some courses are only open to students who are taking or who have successfully completed another course.
+Prerequisites are most common for math, science, and language courses.
 For instance, you cannot register for Calculus II unless you are taking Calculus I or have AP or IB credit for it.

 Restrictions: Many courses are restricted to students in certain groups, such as year (first-year, sophomore, etc.), major, minor, or college.
 You can only register for a course if you meet these restrictions.
 For example, if you see “Must have the following Classifications: Freshman (01)” as a restriction, only students classified as first-year are allowed to register for that course.
 As another example, PHIL 10111 (God and the Good Life) is open only to first-year students.
 PHIL 20111 (God and the Good Life, the same class) is open only to students with sophomore status or higher.

 Seat Allocations: The maximum number of seats available for a select population (first-year students, for example) in a particular class

 Time Conflict: Occurs when two courses take place at the same time.
 You cannot register for two courses with a time conflict